entrecode/ec.admin/README.md

 ### Custom Views

-If you want to use a custom component for any view, you can replace the generic crud component by override its prop on the desired [Resource](https://marmelab.com/react-admin/Resource.html):
+If you want to replace a generic CRUD view with a custom component, you can override its prop on the desired [Resource](https://marmelab.com/react-admin/Resource.html):

 ```jsx
 <Resource name={'muffin'} {...entryCrud} list={MuffinList} />